rancher/rke2/docs/security/secrets_encryption.md

 6. Sequentially Restart S1, S2, S3

 ### Secrets Encryption Status
-The secrets-encrypt tool includes a `status` command that displays information about the current status of secrets encryption on the node.
+The `secrets-encrypt status` subcommand displays information about the current status of secrets encryption on the node.

 An example of the command on a single-server node:
 ```